Colin Madigan: Biography

 Born in Glen Innes, New South Wales, Madigan studied architecture at Sydney Technical College from 1939 to 1941.
 He enlisted in the Royal Australian Navy in 1941, and was one of the few survivors of the sinking of the corvette HMAS Armidale off Timor in 1942.

-In 1951 Madigan, Maurice Edwards and Jack Torzillo formed the firm, "Edwards Madigan Torzillo and Partners", whose work was mostly on public projects such as public housing, public libraries, schools and offices.
+In 1951 Madigan, Maurice Edwards and Jack Torzillo formed the firm, Edwards Madigan Torzillo and Partners, whose work was mostly on public projects such as public housing, public libraries, schools and offices.
 A notable building from this period was the Warringah Council Library at Dee Why, New South Wales, which was awarded the Sir John Sulman Medal for architecture in 1966.
 In 1968, they won the design competition for the National Gallery of Australia.
-Later, Madigan supervised construction of the High Court of Australia after its designer Christopher Kringas died in March 1975, just prior to the start of construction in April 1975.
+Later, Madigan supervised construction of the High Court of Australia Building after its designer Christopher Kringas died in March 1975, just prior to the start of construction in April 1975.
 The unsuccessful design for the new Australian Parliament House in Canberra was one of the shortlisted finalists in the architectural design competition.